popdemtech/smartsite/walkthrough.md

 v8.2.1
 ```

-`node -v` checks the version of node, `npm -v` checks the version of npm, node package manager.
+`node -v` checks the version of node, and `npm -v` checks the version of npm, node package manager.

-If you installed native modules, run the following to check the version of the installed libraries:
+If native modules were installed, run the following to check the version of the installed libraries:

 <div class="filename">command line</div>